The Project

 By investigating the lives of Black people enslaved by the Chaffee, Loomis, and Hayden families as well as the historical contexts in which they lived, we have sought to understand how their lives could shape longer narratives about the history of The Loomis Chaffee School as well as contemporary circumstances of the school community.
 As a member of the University of Virginia’s Universities Studying Slavery consortium, we believe that an equitable school must seek a fuller understanding of itself and its origins, and, in so doing, should inspire community members to learn more and to take action.

-Importantly, as we learned more about the history of enslavement, the production of historical knowledge about slavery, and the ethics of using archives and sources shaped predominantly by the perspectives of enslavers, we found ourselves asking as many questions as we were answering.
+Importantly, as we continue to learn more about the historical narratives of enslavement and the Indigenous groups unseated by colonizers in the 1630s on the land upon which the campus sits today, the production of historical knowledge about slavery and Indigeneity, and the ethics of using archives and sources shaped predominantly by the perspectives of enslavers and colonizers, we find ourselves asking as many questions as we are able to answer.
 We are mindful of the many ways this work will continue to generate new inquiry and, for this reason, remain both an inspiration and unfinished.

 Student and faculty researchers alike have found this work to be equal parts frustrating and rewarding.
-We feel strongly that our school community benefits from continued efforts to uncover important truths about this history and our relationship with it.
+We feel strongly that our school community benefits from continued efforts to uncover important truths about these histories and our relationships with them.
 We remain grateful for the opportunity to engage in this project.